LeoBrait/DEPRECATED_keystone-analysis/README.md

 ## Contact

-You may contact Amaro or Pedro for questions related to the paper itself through the emails atrindadesilva@gmail.com  and pedrommeirelles@gmail.com, respectively.
+You may contact the correspondence author Pedro for questions related to the paper itself through the email pedrommeirelles@gmail.com.

 For questions related to this repository and its auxiliary ones, you may also contact the developers Bertolino (jgabbc@hotmail.com) and Flávia Mayumi (flaviamayumi.rh@gmail.com).

 ## Contributors